Battle of Domstadtl: Prussian invasion of Moravia

-The convoy
+Convoy

 Frederick was afraid that many separate, small convoys protected by small forces could be easily captured by the Austrians and he therefore decided that one huge convoy guarded by a large, strong force should be sent.
 The supplies for the convoy were collected in Silesia and at the end of June it arrived in the territory of Moravia.

 The convoy was so big that there was no chance it could be kept secret.
 It contained about 4,000 wagons loaded with military materiel and was accompanied by about 2,500 head of cattle.
 As it set out on its way, it stretched for 45 km.

 The convoy was protected by 10,870 soldiers commanded by Colonel Wilhelm von Mosel.
 The strongest part was probably cavalry consisting of 1,341 men; further, he had eight infantry battalions created from new recruits or healed veterans.

 As soon as Field Marshal Daun learned about the convoy, he decided it had to be stopped and destroyed.
 The task was given to Ernst Gideon von Laudon and Joseph von Siskovits.